-Development Review is required for all residential developments, except individual built, single-family dwellings (Zoning Regulations Section 17.106.030 identifies cases in which this exception does not apply for single-family dwellings).
+Development review is required for all residential developments, except individual built, single-family dwellings (Zoning Regulations Section 17.106.030 identifies cases in which this exception does not apply for single-family dwellings).
 In 2018, the Zoning Regulations were updated and installed three tiers of developmental review: 1) minor, 2) moderate, and 3) major.
 Fees for each review under each of these Tiers is provided in Table C-7).
-The change was made The review process was revised to streamline the review process, especially for moderate level projects that include residential units allowing these projects to be reviewed and approved by the Community Development Director instead of by an advisory body at a public hearing.
-Developmental review is based on the City's Zoning Regulations and Community Design Guidelines (CDG).
-The Zoning Regulations provide objective design standards for building height, setbacks, lot coverage, parking, etc. for each zone.
-The Guidelines CDG describe the community's expectations and preferences for the quality and character of new developments and encourage design variety and innovation and arethat is intended to preserve San Luis Obispo's distinctive character and sense of history.
+The review process was revised to streamline the review process, especially for moderate level projects that include residential units.
+Developmental review is based on the City's Zoning Regulations and Community Design Guidelines.
+The Guidelines describe the community's expectations and preferences for the quality and character of new developments and encourage design variety and innovation and are intended to preserve San Luis Obispo's distinctive character and sense of history.